- Some stress is okay if it motivates you to get things done.

 Here are some resources for coping with extreme stress:

 - Parents or other trusted adults.
 If you feel that your stress is more than you can manage on your own, you should definitely seek help.
 Have an honest talk with a parent(s), guardian, or another trusted adult in your life.
-Be has truthful as you can about the stress you’re dealing with and the effect it’s having on you.
+Be has truthful about the stress you’re dealing with and the effect it’s having on you.
 Opening up to a caring adult can help you feel less alone, and that person can help you find ways to manage your stress.

 - Counseling and medication.
 In addition to help from family members, counseling can be a great resource.
 It involves meeting with a professionally-trained person; a therapist, social worker, health care provider, or religious leader.
 This person can help you figure out the cause of your stress, how to minimize it, and how to learn techniques for handling stress in the future.
 Sometimes your health care provider will prescribe medicine to help you manage the symptoms of your stress, as they work with you on ways you can make your life less stressful.